turingschool/curriculum/source/projects/black_thursday/iteration_5.markdown

 **Note:** invoices are unpaid if one or more of the invoices are not paid in full (see method `invoice#is_paid_in_full?`).

-Find the best invoice, the invoice with the highest dollar amount:
+Find the "best" invoice by number of items or dollar amount:

 ```rb
 sa.best_invoice_by_revenue #=> invoice